Blog Menu

 Are you looking at creating a blog, website or an online store?
 Bluehost has something for everyone.
 Get started today.

 Creating a website is an exciting project, whether it’s for a small business, blog, or personal use.
-But, it can be frustrating when you have your heart set on a domain that’s already taken.
+However, it can quickly turn frustrating when you have your heart set on a domain name, only to discover that it’s already taken.

 Why your website needs a domain